Aleksandar Katai: 2015–16 season

 On 18 June 2015, it was announced that Katai terminated his contract with Olympiacos and forgave a debt of €300,000 which was owed to him by Red Star from the loan contract, and subsequently signed a two-year contract with Red Star Belgrade.
-For the 2015–16 season, Miodrag "Grof" Božović was hired as the new coach and Katai played a good game against Kairat in the first qualifying round for the Europa League, although Red Star failed to qualify.
+For the 2015–16 season, Miodrag "Grof" Božović was hired as the new coach, and Katai played a good game against Kairat in the first qualifying round for the Europa League, although Red Star failed to qualify.
 By the end of October 2015, Katai had scored 10 goals and made 6 assists in 15 league matches, ranking him one of the most effective midfielders in all of Europe at the time surveyed.

 Katai ended the season with the title of the best scorer of the Superliga, scoring his 21st in the last round against Radnički for the 27th title celebration.

 2016–17 season

 In the first competitive match of the 2016–17 season, Katai scored an equalizer and assist for win against Valletta FC in the first match of the second qualifying round for the Champions League in Valletta and winner in rematch, in Belgrade.

-In the first game of the third round of qualification for the Champions League against Bulgarian PFC Ludogorets Razgrad continued his goal-scoring series, with a 12th consecutive goal, when he dribbled past three players and scored, though Red Star were ultimately eliminated.
+In the first game of the third round of qualification for the Champions League against Bulgarian Ludogorets Razgrad, Katai continued his goal-scoring series with a 12th consecutive goal, when he dribbled past three players and scored.
+Red Star were ultimately eliminated.